BlueGranite/TrainR/Labs/R-Server-Lab.md

 Our first task is to read the data using MRS. MRS has two ways of dealing with flat files: (1) it can work directly with the flat files, meaning that it reads and writes to flat files directly, (2) it can convert flat files to a format called XDF (XDF stands for external data frame).
 An XDF file is much smaller than a CSV file because it is compressed.
 Its main advantage over a CSV file is that an XDF file can be read and processed much faster than a CSV file (we will run some benchmarks to see how much faster).
 The disadvantage of an XDF file format is a format that only MRS understands and can work with.
 So in order to decide whether we chose XDF or CSV we need to understand the tradeoffs involved:

 1. Converting from CSV to XDF is itself a cost in terms of runtime.
-2. Once the original CSVs are converted to XDFs, the runtime of processing (reading from and sometimes writing to) the XDFs is lower than what the it would have been if we had directly processed the CSVs instead.
+2. Once the original CSVs are converted to XDFs, the runtime of processing (reading from and sometimes writing to) the XDFs is lower than what it would have been if we had directly processed the CSVs instead.

-Since an anlytics workflow usually consists of cleaning and munging data, and then feeding that to various modeling and data-mining algorithms, the initial runtime of converting from CSV to XDF is quickly offset by the reduced runtime of working with the XDF file.
+Since an analytics workflow usually consists of cleaning and munging data, and then feeding that to various modeling and data-mining algorithms, the initial runtime of converting from CSV to XDF is quickly offset by the reduced runtime of working with the XDF file.
 However, one-off kinds of analyses on datasets that are ready to be fed to the modeling algorithm might run faster if we skip XDF conversion.

 We use the `rxImport` function to covert flat files to XDF files.
 By letting `append = "rows"`, we can also combine multiple flat files into a single XDF file.